 Briona Lamback: Honestly, the most travel that I did as a kid, like many African American folks, was familial travel and road trip travel.
 I spent summers with my family, me, my sisters, and my dad and my mom, going to places like Myrtle Beach, South Carolina.
 Driving there, we spent a lot of time in, like, the Williamsburg, Virginia area, going to all the water parks.
 And then at one point in my teenage youth, I moved to another state.
 And so, we spent time traveling up and down the East Coast.

 We had family in Brooklyn, so all the travel was by car.
 And one of my favorite things about that was my mom would always pack these lunches for us.
-If you’ve heard of shoebox lunches throughout history, back during Jim Crow times, when black folks couldn’t stop at a restaurant along the way, couldn’t stop at a hotel, couldn’t stop at a gas station, they would pack foods that are easy to carry, that don’t go bad, right.
+If you’ve heard of shoebox lunches throughout history, back during Jim Crow times, when Black folks couldn’t stop at a restaurant along the way, couldn’t stop at a hotel, couldn’t stop at a gas station, they would pack foods that are easy to carry, that don’t go bad, right.
 And I don’t know if my mom knew this when she was doing it, but we didn’t put them in shoeboxes, but we were carrying some of those same things.
 Fried chicken.

 You don’t have to warm it up.
 Once it’s cooked, it can be at room temperature.
 We would have some type of bread, maybe a cornbread or a roll, and then some type of, like, veggie or something.
 And that’s what we ate on these road trips.
 And so that was really my travel experience as a kid.